trentlarson/endorser-ch/README.md

 cd metrics

 # Use Node & NPM/Yarn
-# ... with tea:
+# ... with pkgx:
-#tea +nodejs.org +pnpm.io sh
+pkgx +nodejs.org +pnpm.io sh

 mkdir node_modules # so it doesn't search in parent directories pnpm add bent ramda

-// This is just if you want to get private data.
+# This is if you want to get private data.
 (See below, too.)
+# (For some reason, I had this pegged @5.12.4)
-#pnpm add did-jwt@5.12.4
+pnpm add did-jwt

 node --experimental-modules